Skip to main content

 Propranolol

 Propranolol is used to treat angina and high blood pressure.
 It also prevents migraines.
+You take it every day as a tablet.

-Propranolol is not suitable for people with:
+Propranolol is not suitable for everyone.

 • asthma